jonathanyin12/Food.AI/README.md

 Note: this app was built and modified from the **[TensorFlow Lite Object Detection Android Demo](https://github.com/tensorflow/examples/tree/d0046f3f18c66634395819a50ea6bda65f8bd0ac/lite/examples/object_detection/android)**.

-## Overview
+## Usage

-## Building in Android Studio
 To build the pretrained demo in Android Studio, select "Open an existing Android Studio project" and navigate to the Food.AI/android directory.
 Then, connect a device and press 'run'.

+Tip: to view additional details (e.g. detection confidence, inference time, etc.) when detecting foods, press a volume key.

 ## Model training
 * Create a directory in Google Drive called `food_detection`.